 Lee Hall 106 & Tyler House, 540-654-1053

-Title IX Coordinator, Stefanie Lucas-Waverly, provides accommodations and information about rights and responsibilities concerning sexual and gender-based discriminatory behavior including the application of Title IX.
+Director of Compliance and Title IX/ADA Coordinator, Ruth Davison, provides accommodations and information about rights and responsibilities concerning sexual and gender-based discriminatory behavior including the application of Title IX.
 Answers questions about the University’s compliance with Title IX.

 University Police accept formal reports from persons alleging criminal conduct, can provide information and help persons obtain a Protective Order, and attend to the person’s immediate safety concern.
 Provide referrals to appropriate resources on and off-campus.